 Antoine Jomini developed theories of war that have been regarded as enduring by one group of military professionals or another.
-This short arcticle shows how today, aspects of his theory have been disproven over time due to changes in technology, the evolution of warfare and politics.
+This short article shows how today, aspects of his theory have been disproven over time due to changes in technology and the evolution of warfare and politics.

 Imaginative meditation on Scripture is prayer with Scripture.
 It is meeting God through the story.
 This short article will you an appreciation of how to become a participant in the story, and continue in the story in your heart, mind, imagination, spirit and body after the reading ends.

 In 1903, the Royal Marines dedicated a memorial to the dead of recent wars.
 It was as much a statement of rememberance as it was to remind the public and the government of the contribution of their service.
 This article briefly examines how and why the monument was established and its legacy.

 Participation of the Royal Navy in the Boer War is not well known.
 Even less known is the participation of the Royal Marines in this war.
 This article briefly examines the Royal Navy and Royal Marines' experiences in the war and how their legacy was interpreted.